Permafrost/Tundra/SERVICES.md

 ### tundra.list.object:join

-Returns a string created by converting each list item to a string, and concatenating the resulting strings together separated by the given `$separator`.
+Returns a string created by converting each list item to a string, and concatenating the resulting strings together separated by the given separator.

 #### Inputs:

 * `$list` is a list to be converted to a string.
 * `$separator` is an optional string used to separate each list item in the resulting string.
 Defaults to an empty string.
+* `$default` is an optional string which is will be returned in `$result` if the given `$list` is null.
+* `$nulls?` is an optional boolean flag which if `true` will include all null values in the resulting string representation, otherwise these are excluded.
+Defaults to `false`.

 #### Outputs:

-* `$result` is a string containing each item in the given list, converted to a string and separated by the given `$separator`.
+* `$result` is a string containing each item in the given `$list` converted to a string and separated by the given `$separator`, or the given `$default` string if the given `$list` is null.

 ---